tanvinator/Analyze_International_Debt_Statistics/README.md

   ### Inference

-    The total debt owed by all the countries to the World bank (reduced scale) is USD 3079734.49 ONLY.
+    The total debt owed by all the countries to the World bank (reduced scale by 1000000) is USD 3079734.49 ONLY.

 <img width="504" alt="image" src="https://user-images.githubusercontent.com/58279797/153733343-4e63436d-dc3a-43ad-88b7-e5c62f0425a1.png">